-9. Cooking and Eating
+10. Cooking and Eating

-It is very important that all scouts eat healthily for the duration of the weekend and this has become a focus of the Phoenix Challenge.
-All food will be provided for Patrols from Thursday lunch through to Sunday lunch.
+It is very important that all scouts eat healthily for the duration of the weekend and has become a focus of the Phoenix Challenge.
+We will again be providing all of the food for the event